You need to be registered with the FCRC.

 The Female Convicts in Van Diemen's Land Database, an initiative of the Female Convicts Research Centre, began in 2004 as a volunteer community project connecting descendants with their female convict ancestors.
 Initially the database was available only at the Cascades Female Factory Historic Site.
 Over the years the database has grown into a far more ambitious undertaking.
-Now available through the internet to a world-wide membership of the FCRC, it continues to serve an important role for the community, and has become a unique resource for family historians.
+Now available through the internet to registered researchers of the FCRC, it continues to serve an important role for the community, and has become a unique resource for family historians.
 It has also become a significant resource for academic researchers who have used the data transcribed by FCRC volunteers, and through the Founders and Survivors project have enriched the database by contributing important data sets from their own research as well.

 The database has evolved into a living archive, a project growing and changing over time as new sources of information become available.